Career Definition for a Stone Sawyer

 Economic and Career Outlook

-As of 2015, the median wage paid to rock splitters in quarries was $33,820 per year, The Bureau of Labor Statistics (BLS) noted.
-Job openings are projected to grow at an average rate of 5% to 8% between 2014 and 2024, per the same source.
+As of 2017, the median wage paid to rock splitters in quarries was $34,350 per year, the Bureau of Labor Statistics (BLS) noted.
+Job openings are projected to decline by 2% between 2016 and 2026, per the same source.